tropicalfpv/the-tropicalist/ASSEMBLY.md

 PT_BR - Se você está procurando instruções de montagem em portugês, voce pode encontrá-las [aqui][1]

 If you want to build and assemble The Tropicalist frame yourself, follow these guidelines.
-The build is simple and pretty straight forward, so you should not have a complicated time doing it.
+The build is simple and pretty straightforward, so you should not have a complicated time doing it.

 ## Components List
 1. 1 Bottom Plate